 PRESIDENT

 Cathleen D. Stone earned her B.A. and J.D. from American University and an L.L.M. from Georgetown University Law Center.
 She was of counsel and a past partner of the Boston law firm Foley, Hoag & Eliot where her practice encompassed environmental and administrative law issues.
-In 1994, she was appointed as the City of Boston's first chief of environmental services.
-While serving as chief, Ms. Stone helped launch "Sustainable Boston" and was a part of the team that created the Boston Harbor Islands National Park.
-She currently serves on the board of directors for Boston Harbor Now, the Wilderness Society, and as a member of the Honorary Committee of the Museum of African American History (MAAH) Stone Book Award.
+Ms. Stone is widely recognized as a philanthropic leader and trailblazer.
+Among other accomplishments, she founded the Stone Living Lab at UMass Boston, the Stone Center for Environmental Stewardship at UC Berkeley and the MAAH Stone Book Award.
+In the 1990s she served as the City of Boston’s first ever chief of environmental services and worked with Senator Kennedy, Congressman Moakley and others to establish the Boston Harbor Islands National Park.
+She currently serves as President of the James M. and Cathleen D. Stone Foundation; as an appointed member of the partnership board for the Boston Harbor Islands National Park; on the board of directors for Boston Harbor Now and the Wilderness Society, and as a member of the Honorary Committee of the Museum of African American History (MAAH) Stone Book Award.
 For over twenty-five years she served as a commissioner for the Boston Water and Sewer Commission.
-She also served as chair of the board of directors for the Museum of African American History and as a member of the board of The Nature Conservancy, National Public Radio, the Supreme Court Historical Society, WBUR Boston, and MATCH Public Charter High School.
+She also served as chair of the board of directors for the Museum of African American History and as a member of the boards of The Nature Conservancy, National Public Radio, the Supreme Court Historical Society, WBUR Boston, and MATCH Public Charter High School.
 In 2006, Ms. Stone received the Eleanor Roosevelt “Following In Her Footsteps Award” and in 2017 she received the Norman B. Leventhal Excellence in City Building Award.
+She received an honorary degree from University College London in 2024.

 • James M. Stone